omeister/BatchJpegDownloader/README.md

     cd <bjd>
     git clone https://github.com/omeister/BatchJpegDownloader .

-This will download the source files for into samoa_dir.
+This will download the source files for into <bjd>.
+Additionally, you may have to install the argparse module in order to read in program arguments.
+The validators module checks URLs for correctness and is optional.
+Both can be installed in a single command line:

+    pip install argparse validators

 ## Execution

-Run the code from the main directory using
+Check if everything is correctly installed by running the test script from the main directory:

+    cd <bjd>
+    python test_batchjpegdownloader.py

+If all test cases pass, you can run the code now using

     python batchjpegdownloader.py

-For execution parameters refer to the online help by calling the program with '-h' or '--help'.

 ##Build Status